DC Optimal Power Flow

 To perform the DC optimal power flow, we first need to have the PowerSystem

 type that has been created with the DC model.
-After that, create the DCOptimalPowerFlow
+After that, create the DcOptimalPowerFlow

 type to establish the DC optimal power flow framework using the function: